Noba1anc3/Noba1anc3.github.io/_posts/2020-07-13-Curriculum Vitae.md

 realized the functions of filling in and uploading the disease scale, shooting and uploading medical records, <br>
 interacting with doctors, recording the walking track, setting the medication alarm clock and so on. <br>
 It has been officially put into use. <br>
-Laying the foundation for the use of deep learning to study COPD in the laboratory </center>
+Laying the foundation for the use of deep learning to study COPD in the laboratory. </center>

 ## <center> Core Professional Practice </center>